SurajChoudhary/Internet-Advertising/README.md

 consists of multiple networks and the network consists of different enterprises inside it.
 The enterprises in turn have their own organizations for specific tasks.

+Note: The object model diagrams are placed under 'Repository Issues'.

 There are mainly three type of enterprises namely Advertisement Exchange(AdExchange), Advertiser and a Publisher.
 The publisher is the owner of the webpage.
 The advertiser is the one who wants to target their ads to users.
 The AdExchange is a bridge between publisher and advertiser.
 The adexchange is